 Float and amphibious planes are an odd duck (if you'll pardon the metaphor) of aviation because they are one of the only cases where an airplane can change category/class, sometimes in flight.
 In particular, many float planes spend one season on wheels and another season on floats.

 I'll defer to you, the pilot, for how to log a flight in an amphib that begins on water and ends on land, or vice versa.
-But surely sometimes the flight is ASES/AMES and sometimes ASEL/AMEL
+When in the air, it certainly doesn't seem like it would matter, though many pilots will use the primary certification of the aircraft for the overall time.
+But surely sometimes the flight is ASES/AMES and sometimes ASEL/AMEL, especially for landings.

 There are a couple of ways to handle this on MyFlightbook.